codeforamerica/recordtrac/readme/admin.md

 A description of the fields in the table displayed can be found below:

 * ID: Unique ID assigned to each request.
-* Question: Entire text of the question asked by city staff.
+* Question: Entire text of the question asked by agency staff.
 * Answer: Entire response of question provided by member of the public.
 * Date Created: The date the exchange was created